yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/alternative-sdks/headless-sdk-payment.md

 If the card does not require a challenge to verify the customer's identity, the `url` will return `null`.

 In a web browser, you can open the URL in a new tab or an IFrame.
 To open the URL in an iframe, you must set the param `embedded = true`.
 If not, you can omit this parameter, whose default value is `false`.
-The next code block presents an example of displaying the 3DS challenge content in an IFrame.
+The following code block shows an example of displaying the 3DS challenge content in an IFrame:

 ```javascript
 document.querySelector('#element').innerHTML = `